algorandfoundation/docs/docs/reference/teal/opcodes.md

 - Opcode: 0x43
 - Pops: *... stack*, uint64
 - Pushes: _None_
-- use last value on stack as success value; end
+- use last value on stack as success value and ends.
 - LogicSigVersion >= 2

 ## assert